 Is Vaseline Good For Your Hair?

 It depends on how you use it.
-Vaseline contains mineral oil, petroleum oils, and natural waxes and creates a protective covering to prevent moisture loss.
+Vaseline contains mineral oil, petroleum oils, and natural waxes and creates a protective covering to prevent moisture loss (1).
 It is believed that this property of Vaseline can help your locks retain moisture, strengthen them, and prevent breakage.

-You can use Vaseline to treat “cradle cap” in infants.
-It relieves extreme dryness on the baby’s scalp and soothes the condition.
+You can use Vaseline to treat “cradle cap” and diaper rash in infants.
+It relieves extreme dryness on the baby’s skin and soothes these conditions (2).
 However, there is no scientific research to support the claim that Vaseline promotes hair growth.
 On the contrary, Vaseline can clog the hair follicles and cause hair thinning and hair loss.
 It is also not helpful in treating dandruff.

 Vaseline can help control flyaways and tame frizz.
 You can use it with overnight hair masks or dab some on the hair ends to prevent split ends.
 Vaseline is quite versatile and can be used to moisturize your eyelashes and eyebrows.

-Vaseline is popularly used to manage a lice infestation.
+Vaseline is popularly used to manage a lice infestation (3).
 It is believed that it lubricates the hair and aids easy removal of lice and nits.
 You can use Vaseline in different ways, depending on your hair needs.
 Find out in the next section how to use it.

 How To Use Vaseline For Hair